-ENG 261 World Literature I 3 0 3 Prerequisite: ENG 112, ENG 113, or ENG 114
+ENG 261 World Literature I 3 0 3 Prerequisite: ENG 112

 This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from their literary beginnings through the seventeenth century.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.
 Approved for transfer as a general education course in Humanities/Fine Arts.